Archive product

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

-In the central part, there is a crystal spike topped with a faceted sphere, descending from above.
+In the central part, there is a crystal spike topped with a faceted sphere descending from above.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th centuries, originating from Napoleon’s reign.
-This style heavily references Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

 Attributes / Details